 I LOVE this easy craft project idea!
-Make your own beautiful, framed, & easy DIY Scrapbook Paper Wall Art with Mod Podge & Craft Wood Squares.
+Make your own beautiful & easy DIY Scrapbook Paper Wall Art with Mod Podge & Craft Wood Squares.

 Easy DIY Scrapbook Paper Wall Art

 Every time I’m in the craft store I waste at least 10 minutes in the scrapbook paper aisle.
 I don’t go to the store looking for scrapbook paper.
 I’m just drawn to that aisle, guys!

 I stare at all of those beautiful paper patterns trying to think of a way to use them.
 And, I almost NEVER think of a good way to use it.

 But, that doesn’t mean I don’t buy any.
 I can’t stop myself! 😉

 This month, I finally found a great way to use up some of my favorite scrapbook paper.
 This scrapbook paper wall decor idea is an easy craft project, almost anyone can do.